Stakeholders' perspectives on communicating biosecurity to encourage behavior change in farmers

 Abstract

 Effective communication is crucial for strengthening collaboration and ensuring the successful implementation of biosecurity measures against infectious diseases.
 A collaborative approach, where farmers and veterinarians play a central role in decision-making, may have a greater impact on promoting the implementation of biosecurity practices compared to a top-down approach.
 The objective of this study was to explore the perspectives of researchers, official services, and industry on the preferred communication methods between farmers and various on-farm stakeholders.
 Data were collected through four simultaneous focus groups conducted within the framework of the COST Action BETTER project: three involving researchers, and one involving official services and industry people.
-The data were analysed using content analysis, which generated three main themes and 13 subthemes: i) effective methods for communicating biosecurity messages to farmers: direct interaction and practical learning, audio-visual media and support materials, importance of personalisation and coordination, and challenges and innovative solutions; ii) designing an optimal communication system to promote behavioural change in biosecurity: initial strategies for communication: knowledge and trust, integration of technological tools, mandatory programmes and coordinated campaigns, continuous training and collaborative learning, and incentives and certifications; and iii) measuring the success of biosecurity communication programmes: evaluation tools and audits, key indicators and benchmarking, measuring attitudes and behavioural changes, and participation and knowledge as additional evaluation metrics.
-The findings highlight the need for collaborative, personalised, and sustainable approaches to biosecurity communication.
-This study provides valuable insights to inform the development and implementation of communication programmes that remain effective over time.
+The data were analyzed using content analysis, which generated three main themes and 13 subthemes: (i) effective methods for communicating biosecurity messages to farmers: direct interaction and practical learning, audio-visual media and support materials, importance of personalization and coordination, and challenges and innovative solutions; (ii) designing an optimal communication system to promote behavioral change in biosecurity: initial strategies for communication: knowledge and trust, integration of technological tools, mandatory programs and coordinated campaigns, continuous training and collaborative learning, and incentives and certifications; and (iii) measuring the success of biosecurity communication programs: evaluation tools and audits, key indicators and benchmarking, measuring attitudes and behavioral changes, and participation and knowledge as additional evaluation metrics.
+The findings highlight the need for collaborative, personalized, and sustainable approaches to biosecurity communication.
+This study provides valuable insights to inform the development and implementation of communication programs that remain effective over time.

 Original languageEnglish